-Normally, the statute limitation, so how long a person must sue someone for malpractice, in most states is two years from when you either knew or should have known that the malpractice occurred.
-There are some exceptions for minors when they become adults and that type of thing, but a general rule of thumb is two years is a standard amount.
-In that scenario, the NP would need a policy that covers that gap between when they leave and then the last day they can be sued and that’s called tail insurance also known as extended reporting coverage.
-I find it’s probably more likely than not that if the NP is with a smaller group, they’ll have to pay for the tail.
-Whereas if they’re with the hospital, hospital network, maybe a large corporate-owned practice, usually the tail costs will go to either hospital or corporation.
-Other blogs of interest include:
+The statute limitation is how long a person must sue someone for malpractice.
+Normally, in most states it’s two years from when you either knew or should have known that the malpractice occurred.
+There are some exceptions for minors when they become adults.
+But a general rule of thumb is two years.
+In that scenario, the NP would need a policy covering that gap between when they leave.
+And the last day someone can sue them.
+That’s called tail coverage, also known as extended reporting coverage.
+It’s more likely that if the NP is with a smaller group, they’ll have to pay for the tail.
+Whereas if they’re with the hospital, hospital network, or a large corporate-owned practice, the tail costs will usually go to either hospital or corporation.

 - What Should be in a Nurse Practitioner Contract Termination Letter?